 Foxgloves, People & Pets

-Plant them away from edible garden plantings- Aka – Don’t include them in your veggie garden- their leaves look like edible leaves but are Not.
+Plant them away from edible garden plantings- Aka – Don’t include them in your veggie garden- their leaves look like edible leaves but are definitely Not.

 Where to Plant Foxgloves